shajigholam/shajigholam/README.md

 # 👋 Hello!
-My name is Samaneh and welcome to my GitHub 😊
+My name is Samaneh 😊

 👩🏻‍💻 I am a Computer Programming student and aspiring software developer